Catholic Schools Onward

-- A schedule should be developed that takes in consideration the movement of cohorts around the building.
+- A schedule should be developed that take into consideration the movement of cohorts around the building.

-- Planned travel, such as to recess, should be planned so several cohorts are not in the hallway simultaneously.
+- Planned travel, such as to recess, should be organized so several cohorts are not in the hallway simultaneously.

 - If students need to travel to classes at other discipline areas, such as science or social studies class, at the same time a dedicated plan needs to be established to minimize students being in the same area at the same time.